jgaa/restc-cpp/README.md

 old fasion, single threaded sequential code (using modern C++ language).
 You don't sacrifice code clearness to achive massive parallelism and high performance.
 Coroutines was a strong motivation to write a new C++ HTTP Client from scratch.
-To see how this actually works, please see [modern async cpp example](https://github.com/jgaa/modern_async_cpp_example)).
+To see how this actually works, please see the [modern async cpp example](https://github.com/jgaa/modern_async_cpp_example)).